 Realme 2 features a resolution screen of 1520*720 pixels paired with an aspect ratio of 19:9 and 6.2-inches HD+ display.
-The device comprises an auto-brightness attribute that has proven to be effective enough in maintaining the brightness of the set both indoors and outdoors.
-In order to diminish the blue light emission, a specific night shield setting is designed.
+The device comprises an auto-brightness attribute that has proven to be effective enough to maintain the brightness of the set indoors and outdoors.
+In order to diminish the blue light emission, a specific night shield set is designed.
 Considering multiple viewing angles, the display of the handset looks quite alike.
 Though its display can’t be considered as extraordinary, it would amaze you.

-Now the interesting part is clone apps that are specially designed to assist users to operate more than one social media account simultaneously on the same device.
+Now the interesting part is clone apps specially designed to assist users to operate multiple social media accounts simultaneously on the same device.
 Moreover, there also exists a clone phone setting option that helps the users to share data from one handset to another.

 Coming to the security and lock features, Realme 2 provides you with face lock, passcode, and fingerprint sensor.
 Furthermore, using the Smart Lock features you can keep your phone unlocked in secure spots such as your residence or workplace.
 The device audio on speakers can be utilized to watch the small videos in your room but it doesn’t support movies or music as the background sound alters and distorts at high volumes.